damianmcdonald/elastic-central-logging/README.md

 6. `Kibana` component is used to visualize the data stored in the `elasticsearch` component.

-7. `elastalert` component is used to execute rules against the `elasticsearch` component.
-If any of these rules are violated then the `elastalert` component sends an email alert notification.
+7. `elasticalert` component is used to execute rules against the `elasticsearch` component.
+If any of these rules are violated then the `elasticalert` component sends an email alert notification.

 # Getting started